MSIA/Ko-Matthew-Vaccine-Project/README.md

 If the MYSQL_HOST environment variable is set, the above command will attempt to connect to AWS RDS services and create the database there at the specified RDS instance.

 Without a MYSQL_HOST environment variable set, the above command creates a local database located at `sqlite:///data/vSentiment.db`.
 If you would like to set the location of the database, please set the SQLALCHEMY_DATABASE_URI environment variable to the appropriate connection string before running the above command.
 Otherwise, it will be automatically generated and set to `sqlite:///data/vSentiment.db` and pass it into the docker run command above instead of / in addition to the environment variables listed above.

+For midpoint PR: The table name created is called "vaccine_model" in both RDS and the local database.
+For chloe and fausto's convenience, will be removed later.